This homemade Lemonade recipe is fresh, fruity, and delicious! With just three ingredients and my helpful tips, you can easily make your own!

 To keep from watering down the mixture, add ice to the glass instead of the mixture.

-Serve over ice in a glass garnished with lemon slices.
+Serve your home lemonade over ice in a glass garnished with lemon slices.

 Erren’s Top Tips

 - Always zest lemons before juicing.
-Zesting a lemon that’s already juiced is much harder to do!
+Zesting a lemon that is already juiced is much harder to do!

 - If your lemons aren’t very ripe, microwave them on high for 20 to 30 seconds to help juice flow more easily.